yzhao7322/CurVol/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+Functional time series data derived from financial markets exhibit conditional heteroscedasticity.
 The goal of ‘CurVol’ is to document useful functions to analyze the volatility of functional time series data.
 Methods and tools in this package replicate hypothesis testing, model estimation, and backtesting in a series of papers:

 Hormann, S., Horvath, L., Reeder, R. (2013).
 A functional version of the ARCH model.
 Econometric Theory.
 29(2), 267-288.